rykrr/Quinterac/README.md

 ## Assignment 5: Back End Test Cases
 - The report can be found at backend/CreateAccountTestReport.pdf and backend/WithdrawTestReport.pdf
 - The test code can be found under backend/src/test/.../actions folder.

+## Assignment 6: Integration
+- 1. Daily and Weekly scripts or driver programs
+- 2. Transaction session inputs for one Daily run and Merged Transaction Summary file from that run
+- 3. Master Accounts file listings after each of five daily runs
+- 4. Integration Defect Report